manish-chet/Data-Engineering-Works/docs/airflow/airflow_maintaneance.md

 A webserver config file to integrate Airflow with LDAP and RBAC

-1. Copy the airflow-log-cleanup.py file to this dags directory
+1. Copy the webserver_config.py file to the airflow home directory
 ```bash
 wget https://github.com/manish-chet/DataEngineering/airflow/webserver_config.py
 ```